juanboro/cync2mqtt/README.md

 # cync2mqtt
 Bridge Cync bluetooth mesh to mqtt.
 Includes auto-discovery for HomeAssistant.
-Tested on Raspberry Pi3B+ and Pi-Zero-W This is an alpha quality WIP
+Tested on Raspberry Pi3B+,Pi-Zero-W and [x86-64 linux docker](https://github.com/zimmra/cync2mqtt-docker)
+This is an alpha quality WIP

 ## Features